The64thGamer/cheeseepedia/content/wiki/Dale City, VA (14085 Shoppers Best Way).md

 Coming soon

 ## Stages ##
-The store opened with a 2 stage that had bots from an unknown .
+The store opened with a 2 stage that had bots from an unknown Cyberamics Rocker Stage (Rocker Stage).
 They kept their 2 stage up until March 2018 when an exterior fire damaged the store badly which made them start their 2.0 remodel which lasted roughly 7 months.
 The 2.0 remodel added the Pizzeria and Games logo, playpass machines, removal of skytubes and stage, and a nicer interior.
 Dale city was the last Cyberamic store in northern Virginia and the third to last in the state.
 The final mmbbs in Virginia are [Chesapeake, VA (1528 Sam's Circle)]({{< ref "wiki/Chesapeake, VA (1528 Sam's Circle).md" >}}) and [Richmond, VA (10430 Midlothian Turnpike)]({{< ref "wiki/Richmond, VA (10430 Midlothian Turnpike).md" >}}).
 {| class='wikitable'
 |+
 !Stage